secretapplab/qr-sense-privacy/index.md

 ## Photos, Gallery, and Saved Images

-QR Sense can save generated QR images to your photo gallery when you choose "Save PNG."
+QR Sense can save generated QR images to your photo library or gallery when you choose "Save PNG."

+QR Sense requests photo library or gallery access only when needed for a feature you choose, such as importing an image to scan or saving a generated QR image.

 QR Sense does not read, scan, upload, or sync your existing photo library for background profiling or unrelated purposes.

+If you use scan-from-gallery features, image processing is performed only to read the code from the image you selected.

-On Android 10 and newer, QR Sense saves exported images through the system media store.
+On supported Android versions, exported images may be saved using platform media APIs.
 On older Android versions, storage permission may be requested only when needed to save an image.

-If you use scan-from-gallery features, image processing is performed only to read the code from the image you selected.

 ## Sharing